divyanshumehta/MKT_Quiz/README.md

 Also install PostgreSQL
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04

-then in the terminal browse to the home directory run
+then in the terminal browse to the app directory run
  $bundle install

 then run